 Apple Treatments

-Apple treatment: To reinforce its benefits from all indications given, we recommend that you take, over three to five days, one or two kg of apples as your only food.
+Apple treatment: To reinforce its benefits from all indications, we recommend taking one or two kg of apples as your only food for three to five days.
 They can be eaten grated, cooked, or baked without sugar.
 This treatment must be repeated two to four times a year.

-Kempner diet: During a whole month, consume only apples and rice, preferably together.
-The results are excellent for hypertension, excess cholesterol, obesity, and kidney affections.
+Kempner diet: Consume only apples and rice, preferably together for a whole month.
+This diet is excellent for hypertension, excess cholesterol, obesity, and kidney affection.

 How to use the Apple Tree